itschleemilch/MixProcessing/README.md

 The project needs the Processing core library.

 ##Status
 Currently there is a tech demo, that loades all sketches from a subfolder and renders them into three fixed output areas.
-Sketches have to use Java2D, P2D or P3D does not work.

 ![Demonstration of the current codebase](images/2014-08-14_tech_demo.jpg)

 ##Known Issues
+* Only supports Java2D mode (P2D, P3D will not work)
 * The size() function must not be called from the sketch - please remove it before exporting the sketch.

 ##Roadmap